abhyudaya29/ML_algos/README.md

-Here are the implementation of Data science algorithms
+Here is the implementation of Machin learning and deep learning  algorithms